-A Telephonic Interview or Survey is an efficient data collection method, wherein the interviewer conducts an interview via telephone, and responses are collected either through pre-coded options or by providing verbatim answers.
-This methodology is popularly known as Computer-Aided Telephone Interview (CATI)
+A telephone survey or an interview is an efficient data collection method, wherein the interviewer conducts an interview via telephone, and responses are collected either through pre-coded options or by providing verbatim answers.
+This quantitative research method is popularly known as Computer-Aided Telephone Interview (CATI)

 Meaningful insights in an organized form